UMD-CS-STICs/389k-spring2020/lectures/week_09-databases/README.md

 var Movie = mongoose.model('Movie', movieSchema);
 module.exports = Movie;
 ```

+For the next part involving the `.env` file, follow along using our [lecture video starting at 13:30](https://www.dropbox.com/home?preview=Databases+Lecture.mp4).

 Now, please open up the `.env` file sitting in the project's root.
 Replace the text `YOUR URL HERE` with your link from [mlab.com](mlab.com).
 Make sure to grab the URL associated with Node 2.2.12 or later.
 Now, please open the `index.js` file.
 Let us go over some existing code.